 The journey started in 1976, when a 26-year-old Rick Hendrick took a chance by selling off his assets to purchase a struggling franchise in Bennettsville, South Carolina, thus becoming the youngest Chevrolet dealer in the United States.
 Bennettsville's success was a precursor to Hendrick Automotive Group, located in Charlotte, North Carolina.

-Today, the company operates 95 dealerships representing 29 nameplates, 133 franchises and 29 collision centers and three accessories distributor installers in 13 states: Alabama, California, Florida, Georgia, Kansas, Louisiana, Maryland, Missouri, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
+Today, the company operates 102 dealerships representing 29 nameplates, 143 franchises, 30 collision centers and four accessories distributor installers in 14 states: Alabama, California, Delaware, Florida, Georgia, Kansas, Louisiana, Maryland, Missouri, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
 More than 10,000 people are employed by Hendrick Automotive Group.

 Hendrick Automotive Group offers new and pre-owned vehicles, financing, warranties, automobile parts, accessories, service and body repair.
 The company has contributed significantly to improve the quality of life for people in need through charitable contributions.

 Chairman Rick Hendrick also founded Hendrick Motorsports, which has earned a record 11 car owner championships in NASCAR's premier division, the Sprint Cup Series.